platformsh/platformsh-docs/docs/src/tutorials/exporting.md

    platform projects
    ```

-2. Retrieve the project you want to backup with:
+2. Retrieve the project you want to back up with:

    ```bash
    platform get {{< variable "PROJECT_ID" >}}